-This Form 10-K contains financial projections and other "forward-looking statements," as that term is used in federal securities laws, about Warp 9, Inc.'s ("Warp 9," "we," "us," or the "Company") financial condition, results of operations, and business.
+This Form 10-K contains financial projections and other "forward-looking statements," as that term is used in federal securities laws, about CloudCommerce, Inc.'s ("CloudCommerce," "we," "us," or the "Company") financial condition, results of operations, and business.
 These statements include, among others:

-- o statements concerning the potential for benefits that Warp 9 may experience from its business activities and certain transactions it contemplates or has completed; and - statements of Warp 9's expectations, future plans and strategies, anticipated developments, and other matters that are not historical facts.
+- statements concerning the potential for benefits that CloudCommerce may experience from its business activities and certain transactions it contemplates or has completed; and - statements of CloudCommerce's expectations, future plans and strategies, anticipated developments, and other matters that are not historical facts.
 These statements may be made expressly in this Form 10-K. You can find many of these statements by looking for words such as "believes," "expects," "anticipates," "estimates," or similar expressions used in this Form 10-K. These forward-looking statements are subject to numerous assumptions, risks, and uncertainties that may cause the Company's actual results to be materially different from any future results expressed or implied by the Company in those statements.
-The most important facts that could prevent the Company from achieving its stated goals include, but are not limited to, the following: - (a) volatility or decline of the Company's stock price; - (b) potential fluctuation in quarterly results; - (c) failure of the Company to earn revenues or profits;
+The most important facts that could prevent the Company from achieving its stated goals include, but are not limited to, the following:

-- (d) inadequate capital to continue or expand its business, and inability to raise additional capital or financing to implement its business plans; - (e) failure to further commercialize its technology or to make sales: - (f) reduction in demand for the Company's products and services; - (g) rapid and significant changes in markets; - (h) litigation with or legal claims and allegations by outside parties; - (i) insufficient revenues to cover operating costs; - (j) failure of the relicensing or other commercialization of the Roaming Messenger technology to produce revenues or profits; - (k) aspects of the Company's business are not proprietary and in general the Company is subject to inherent competition; - further dilution of existing shareholders' ownership in Company; and - (m) uncollectible accounts and the need to incur expenses to collect amounts owed to the Company.
+(a) volatility or decline of the Company's stock price; (b) potential fluctuation in quarterly results; (c) failure of the Company to earn revenues or profits; (d) inadequate capital to continue or expand its business, and inability to raise additional capital or financing to implement its business plans; (e) failure to further commercialize its technology or to make sales; (f) reduction in demand for the Company's products and services; (g) rapid and significant changes in markets; (h) litigation with or legal claims and allegations by outside parties; (i) Insufficient revenues to cover operating costs; (j) aspects of the Company's business are not proprietary and in general the Company is subject to inherent competition; (k) further dilution of existing shareholders' ownership in Company; and (1) uncollectible accounts and the need to incur expenses to collect amounts owed to the Company.